Maltese Timeshare Problems-Help with Malta Timeshare.

 To understand Timeshare Laws appertaining to Malta, we first have a need to understand the Maltese Legal System, as it is [like many other countries] “a mixed legal system”.

 To understand a “mixed system” of law, we must go back to the past history of Maltese Legal Practices.

 The Malta’s Legal System was based on the Roman law which was codified by the Emperor Justinian.
-With the arrival of the Order of St John the Roman law the law was essentially augmented and strengthened.
-The 1784 Code de Rohan and maritime code of the Consolato del Mare adopted and adapted the Roman Law System, and in the particular circumstances of Malta and the Maltese people.
+With the arrival of the Order of St John the Roman law, the law was essentially augmented and strengthened.
+The 1784 Code de Rohan and maritime code of the Consolato del Mare adopted and adapted the Roman Law System and in the particular circumstances of Malta and the Maltese people.

-The French invasion (in 1798) brought about a revolution in Maltese Law and Maltese society itself, but had very little time to establish fundamental legal roots.
+The French invasion (in 1798) brought about a revolution in Maltese Law and Maltese society itself but had very little time to establish fundamental legal roots.
 The British were asked to oust the French and then stayed bringing a very different and alternative Legal System.
-At first, the British endorsed the old Roman law and as practiced in Malta.
+At first, the British endorsed the old Roman law and as practised in Malta.
 In time, however, the British introduced more and more legal institutions and principles, such as trial by jury, the rules of evidence and the organisation of the courts itself.

 In time the hybrid Legal System was broadened and deepened by Laws disseminated by the Maltese Parliament, especially after the 1964 Independence.

 From then, the European Union Treaty was transposed into Maltese law and is now adopted as the Law of the Land.

 Given the history of the Maltese Legal System, we can state that it has its roots in the Civil Law but has absorbed many features of the British Common Law.
 In other words, it is a “mixed legal system”.